Definitions You Need To Know

 results of the work and the way in which it is done.
 For example, the employer:

-members of religious orders, full-time insurance salespeople, and U.S. citizens employed in the United States by foreign governments
+of religious orders, full-time insurance salespeople, and U.S. citizens employed in the United States by foreign governments

-cannot set up retirement plans for their earnings from those employments, even though their earnings are treated as self-employment
+can't set up retirement plans for their earnings from those employments, even though their earnings are treated as self-employment